Prototype991/GachaBot/README.md

 > What Is GachaBot?

 GachaBot is an automated bot designed to interact with the Gacha system on Discord.
 It performs actions like "drop" and "grab" cards automatically based on user-defined settings.
 The bot verifies license keys to ensure authenticity, uses screen detection to identify graphical elements, and logs detailed updates.
-GachaBot is configurable through a graphical interface and supports multiple features like half-drop and half-grab, as well as protection against duplicate key usage.
+GachaBot is configurable through a graphical interface and supports multiple features like half-drop and half-grab, as well as protection against duplicate key usage.<br>

+Currently, it only supports the Gachapon bot on Discord.

 ## Dependencies